 Faculty: Meghan Kirkwood

 This studio explores strategies for interpreting and representing urban and rural spaces through a range of photographic media.
 Using the Florentine landscape as our subject, we will consider how black-and-white film photography, digital imaging, and drones can explore the social, political, and environmental histories that make up a given environment.
 Travel to Venice and other locations in Tuscany will complement studio work in Florence.
 This course is open to students from all disciplines and there are no prerequisites.
+For Studio Art Students, this counts as a 3-credit Art Practice Class + a 3-credit Art Elective class.
+For Design Students, this counts as a 6-credit SFS elective class.

 All students take Art History and Italian Language.